 A pedestrian and bicycle connection between Quayside and Queensborough (the “Q2Q” Bridge) has long been an important City objective.
-Approximately $6.3 million from casino revenues are expected to be available for the project, which must be used by the end of 2017.
+Approximately $6.3 million from casino revenues are expected to be available for the project, which must be used by the end of 2020.
 The City previously studied a number of high level options in order to provide required clearances above the river and to address the desire for a structure that would not be disrupted by rail or train traffic.
 Unfortunately, the high level options were much more costly than City resources could support, required users to travel longer distances and climb high heights, and were physically and visually intrusive on surrounding neighbourhoods, so these were no longer pursued.
-Information on the current proposal can be here (information presented at the December 2015 open house).

 In 2013, the City and Southern Railway of BC (SRY) discussed constructing a low-level crossing on or near their existing rail bridge and SRY indicated that they could consider adapting their operating procedures to allow a low-level crossing to typically be in the closed position (i.e., available to pedestrians for cyclists to cross).
 As a result, two options were developed, both with a raised causeway from the boardwalks on each side of the river leading to a movable centre span.
 One span option was connected to the existing rail swing bridge and the other span option a separate “bascule bridge” i.e., a draw bridge.
 Information on the two initial options for the centre span, can be accessed here.

 Initial technical work and community consultation was completed in 2014 and the clear preference was for a bascule bridge, although there is currently a significant funding shortfall for this option.
 City Council subsequently directed staff to move forward with detailed design work and to seek third-party funding for the preferred bridge option.

 Spring 2016 Update